elffaW/whiskeyclub/README.md

 #Status | TODO
 - hitting API to get list of users,whiskeys from DB
-- inserting surveys into DB
+- inserting surveys into DB (with links to users/whiskeys)
-- TODO: inserting surveys with foreign keys to user/whiskey does not work, need to figure out how to link tables...
+- TODO - deploy somewhere

 #Install